steveseguin/social_stream/README.md

 If using the automated chat response options, like auto-hi, you must ensure the Youtube/Twitch/Facebook chat input options are enabled and that you are able to send a chat message.
 Manually entering a chat message into the pop-out window or into the Facebook live chat area first can help ensure things are working are intended, else automated message may not be sent.

+ ##### Note: If things do not work,

+- Toggle the extension on and off, and reload the pop-out chat window.
+Ideally the pop-out chat should be visible on screen, as even just a few pixels shown will allow the pop-out chat to work at full-power.
+Chrome otherwise may throttle performance.
+- Open a new dock / overlay link if things still do not work, as the session ID may have changed.
+- Ensure that VDO.Ninja works with your browser, as if not, webRTC may be disabled and so this social stream extension will not work also.
+- If using Facebook live chat, please sure you are viewing the page as a "viewer", not as a publisher, and that you are connected to WiFi or Ethernet, and not mobile LTE/4G/5G.
+- The auto-responder requires you to be signed in to the social endpoint and that you have access to chat; ensure you accept any disclaimer and try issuing a test message first.

 ### Customize

 - &lightmode (Enables the dark-mode for the chat stream)